catherinekimyj/depth_perception/README.md

 * User can submit their name and 1000 character max text (current train of thought)
 * User can choose from selection of background music of varying lengths
-* If there is no text submitted, a randomly selected
+* If there is no text submitted, a randomly selected meditation quote (from an array of quotes) will be displayed
-* Depending on the length of selected music
+* Depending on the length of selected music and the length of text, animation duration will be determined
 * Multiple hidden "Easter eggs" perform a special feature (background change)

 ### **Wireframes** ###

-The Depth Perception demo loads the form modal when user arrives at the page.
+The Depth Perception demo loads the modal containing the form when user arrives at the page.
 The greeting is customized to the user's local time ("Good morning", "Good afternoon", "Good evening").
-User has an input for the name, and another to write out their thought.
+User has an input box for the name, and another to write out their thoughts.
 The inputs can be left blank for a customized output of a meditation quote.

-App Information button shows basic instructions and information.
-The pop-up modal containing information also has a small-text that hints of Easter eggs to find for special features.
+App Information button at the top right corner shows basic instructions and information.
+The pop-up modal containing information also has a fine print that hints of Easter eggs to find for the special feature.

 ![image info](./src/public/images/wireframe_modal.jpg)